ZeppelinBot/Vety/docs/docs/plugins/plugin-configuration.md

 Each plugin can be configured individually for every guild (server).
 Plugin configuration travels through the value returned from [`getConfig`](../getting-started/configuration.md) and is validated against the blueprint’s `configSchema` on load.
-Guild and global plugins share the same configuration format; the only difference is which context Knub evaluates overrides against.
+Guild and global plugins share the same configuration format; the only difference is which context Vety evaluates overrides against.

 ## Server configuration shape